chloehudzik/workfront-learn.en/help/manage-work/projects/change-the-project-status.md

 ---
 title: Change the project status
-description: Learn how to change the status of a project in [!UICONTROL  ] to indicate that work is complete.
+description: Learn how to change the status of a project to indicate that work is complete.
+activity: use
+team: Technical Marketing
 feature: Work Management
 thumbnail: change-the-project-status.jpeg
 type: Tutorial